gzweigle/open-hybrid-piano/README.md

 ## Overview

-A hybrid digital piano combines the physical action of an acoustic piano with MIDI, sound generation, and other features of a digital keyboard.
-Some piano manufacturers sell hybrid digital pianos.
+A hybrid piano combines the physical action of an acoustic piano with MIDI, sound generation, and other features of a digital keyboard.
+Some piano manufacturers sell hybrid pianos.

 This project ("stem piano") is an open-source hybrid digital piano.

+The qualifier digital is important.
+It means that signals are sampled with an analog-to-digital converter (ADC) and then all processing is with a microprocessor.
+Therefore, once the hardware is installed, all algorithms, improvements, and new features are with software or firmware.

 The repository includes schematics, printed circuit board layouts, firmware source files for the real-time processing, optional software source files for Ethernet connected features, and lists of required hardware components.
 Mechanical suggestions are included but not detailed mechanical instructions.
 A physical piano action, or other instrument, is required for playing.